-I was an adjunct (part-time) professor at Western New England College (now Western New England University, or WNEU) School of Law from 1979 to 1982.
-I was a part-time TV reporter (I covered law, politics, and some other topics) at WWLP-TV (Channel 22) in Springfield in 1987 and 1988.
-I was a part-time regulatory compliance analyst at Aetna Life and Casualty Company in Hartford from 1990 to 1992.
-I was a visiting lecturer at Westfield State College (now Westfield State University) in 2000.
-I was a senior lecturer at WNEU School of Business from 2001 to 2005.
-I have taught at UNH (University of New Haven) since 2005.
-I was an adjunct professor at UNH from 2005 to mid-2010, and since mid-2010 I have been a practitioner-in-residence at UNH.
+I was an adjunct (part-time) professor at Western New England College (then WNEC, now WNEU) School of Law from 1979 to 1982, a part-time TV reporter (I covered law, politics, and some other topics) at WWLP-TV (Channel 22) in Springfield in the late 1980s, a part-time regulatory compliance analyst at Aetna Life and Casualty Company in Hartford in the early 1990s, a visiting lecturer at Westfield State College (now Westfield State University) in 2000, a senior lecturer at WNEU School of Business from 2001 to 2005, an adjunct professor at the University of New Haven (UNH) from 2005 to 2010, and a practitioner-in-residence at UNH from 2010 to present.

 David and his wife at Rock of Gibraltar

 teaches in the MBA program at the University of New Haven,